Oleksandr Usyk: Rise up the ranks

 Usyk won his first title on 4 October 2014, after beating South African boxer Daniel Bruwer via seventh-round technical knockout (TKO) for the interim WBO Inter-Continental cruiserweight title.
 Usyk defended the title two months later, stopping 35 year old Danie Venter in the ninth-round.
 Usyk was ahead on all three judges' scorecards at the time of stoppage.

-Usyk made another defence on 18 April 2015, against former Russian cruiserweight champion Andrey Knyazev (11-1, 6 KOs) in Kyiv.
+Usyk made another defence on 18 April 2015, against former Russian cruiserweight champion Andrey Knyazev (11–1, 6 KOs) in Kyiv.
 After seven one-sided rounds, referee Mickey Vann finally stopped the fight in round eight after deciding Knyazev had taken too much punishment.
 This win kept Usyk on course to a WBO title fight against then champion Marco Huck.

-In 29 August 2015, Usyk defeated former South African light heavyweight champion Johnny Muller via third-round TKO at the Sport Palace in Kyiv, which saw Usyk control the fight with a jab.
+On 29 August 2015, Usyk defeated former South African light heavyweight champion Johnny Muller via third-round TKO at the Sport Palace in Kyiv, which saw Usyk control the fight with a jab.
 Usyk knocked down Muller twice in round three and although Muller protested, the referee waved the fight off with one second of the round left.

 Usyk made a fourth and final defense against unknown Cuban boxer Pedro Rodriguez in a scheduled 12-round fight on 12 December at the Sport Palace.
 Usyk won the fight scoring, his ninth straight knockout in as many fights, first dropping Rodriguez in round six with an uppercut before the fight was stopped in round seven, being knocked down again, although he beat the count.
 This win put Usyk at the WBO's number 1 position, with a World title fight on the cards for 2016.

 WBO cruiserweight champion

 Usyk vs. Głowacki

-In June 2016, it was announced that Usyk would challenge undefeated Polish boxer Krzysztof Głowacki (26-0, 16 KOs) for his WBO cruiserweight title on 17 September, at the Ergo Arena, Gdansk, Poland.
+In June 2016, it was announced that Usyk would challenge undefeated Polish boxer Krzysztof Głowacki (26–0, 16 KOs) for his WBO cruiserweight title on 17 September, at the Ergo Arena, Gdansk, Poland.
 It was reported that Usyk's trainer James Ali Bashir wanted to recruit former world champion Antonio Tarver as a sparring partner.
 It was said that Tarver not only requested too much money, but also wanted to appear on the card as a co-featured main event.
 Głowacki weighed 199.3 pounds, with Usyk coming in slightly lighter at 198.75 pounds.
 The fight was shown live on Sky Sports in the UK.
 On the night, Usyk outpointed Głowacki after an exciting 12-round fight with the judges scoring it 119–109, 117–111, and 117–111 all in Usyk's favour.
 The decision win also ended Usyk's knockout streak.
 Usyk dominated the fight with his footwork, superior hand speed and spearing jab, injuring Głowacki's eye early in the fight, causing a cut that continued to bleed for the remainder of the contest.